• Skip to primary navigation

 PINTEREST PIN: Chicken Marbella in a black roasting pan

-Chicken Marbella is a famous, favorite dinner party recipe from The Silver Palate Cookbook.
-Chicken is marinated overnight with prunes, olives, capers, olive oil, vinegar and loads of garlic and oregano.
+Chicken Marbella is a legendary recipe from The Silver Palate Cookbook and arguably one of the best chicken recipes in the world.
+Chicken is marinated overnight with prunes, olives, capers, oil, vinegar and loads of oregano and garlic.
 Just before cooking, white wine and brown sugar are added.
-It's an easy dish to cook for a crowd and the flavors are extraordinary.

 10 pieces of chicken Marbella in a roasting pan with prunes, green olives and a garnish of chopped parsley